heycait/hello-pcf-tile/README.md

 The idea of this exploration is translate the base understanding of a singular tile metadata file to how that corresponds to the using `kiln` to maintain an enormous tile, such as Pivotal Application Service.

-## Learnings / Key Takeaways
+## Learnings / Key Takeaways / Odd Findings
-TBD

-### Odd Findings

-For `resource_definition`, why must you specify `type: integer` for `ram`, `ephemeral_disk`, `persistent_disk`, and `cpu`?
-This feels like it should be built-in to Ops Manager and extracted from Tile Authors as it would just be duplicated for every `job_type`.

-For `instance_definition`, why must you specific `type: instances`?
-Isn't this implied?
-When would it ever been anything else?
-Along with that, why does this have a property called `label`?

-Maybe these aren't actually needed according to the [Ops Manager Example Tile Repo??](https://github.com/pivotal-cf-experimental/ops-manager-example/blob/master/example-product/metadata/example-product.yml.erb#L1019-L1038)
+Refer to the sections in the Wiki

 ### References
 * [How Tiles Work](https://docs.pivotal.io/tiledev/2-1/tile-structure.html)